Your sense of taste and smell work together to make food enjoyable or warn you that it’s gone bad.

 - OTC pain medications

-Most people gradually regain sense of smell and taste as other symptoms improve.
+Most people gradually regain their sense of smell and taste as other symptoms improve.

-Aside from loss of the sense of taste and smell, symptoms can include:
+Aside from the loss of the sense of taste and smell, symptoms can include:

-Some medicines can alter or diminish sense of taste.
+Some medicines can alter or diminish your sense of taste.
 These include: